parallelworks/dynamic-learning-rivers/README.md

 ## Contents

-1. `containers` holds build files and instructions for building containers.
+1. `input_data` training data for the ML models.
-2. `input_data` training data for the ML models.
+2. `ml_models` machine learning models trained on the `input_data`.
-3. `ml_models` machine learning models trained on the `input_data`.
+3. `examples` files for direct experimentation with the ML model, including scripts for setting up "hindcast" runs.
-4. `examples` files for direct experimentation with the ML model.
+4. `scripts` contains data preprocessing/wrangling/postprocessing scripts and intermediate data specific to this data set that bookend the workflow.
-5. `test_deploy_key.sh` allows for testing the deploy key of a repository by cloning, making a branch, and pushing changes on that branch back to the repository.
+5. `outputs` contains selected output files from the workflow.

-6. `scripts` contains data preprocessing/wrangling/postprocessing scripts specific to this data set that bookend the workflow.
+The ML models in this archive are stored on different branches.
+Therefore, the contents of all the directories listed above will change when you change to different branches.
+(The exception to this general rule is `examples` which was established for setting up reproducibility runs with the ML workflow.)

 ## Automation Setup